fouzdertech/business-suite-doc/overview.md

-# Product Overview: CloudOnex Business Suite
+# Product Overview: FouzderIT Business Suite

-CloudOnex Business Suite is a comprehensive, all-in-one software solution designed to help businesses streamline their operations, manage finances, and improve customer relations.
-Whether you're a small business owner, freelancer, or part of a growing enterprise, CloudOnex brings together essential tools into a single, easy-to-use platform that supports accounting, sales, project management, HR, and more.
+FouzderIT Business Suite is a comprehensive, all-in-one software solution designed to help businesses streamline their operations, manage finances, and improve customer relations.
+Whether you're a small business owner, freelancer, or part of a growing enterprise, FouzderIT brings together essential tools into a single, easy-to-use platform that supports accounting, sales, project management, HR, and more.